2026 Wedding Predictions

 • Match photobooth print designs to their stationery

-• Use the same fonts, layouts, and icons throughout the day
+• Use the same fonts, design elements, and logos throughout the day

 • Create a cohesive “wedding logo” that appears on signage, prints, favors, and digital elements